agnesoft/adev/STYLE_GUIDE.md

 If you must create a header file:

 -   use `*.hpp` extension to distinguish the header from C header (C++ headers are rarely compilable in C)
--   use preprocessor include guard `ifndef/define/endif` rather than non-standard `pragma once`
+-   use preprocessor include guard `#ifndef/#define/#endif` rather than non-standard `pragma once`
 -   the include guard define should have format `PROJECT_HEADER_HPP` (e.g. `atest/expect.hpp` -> `ATEST_EXPECT_HPP`)
--   prefer forward declarations over includes for symbols that are only used internally in the source file and move the includes into the source file
+-   never forward declare symbols used in public API (e.g. `#include <string> ... void foo(const std::string &str);`) so that the user of the header does not need to guess what else is needed to use the header
--   prefer includes over forward declarations for symbols used in public API (e.g. `#include <string> ... void foo(const std::string &str);`) so that the user of the header does not need to guess what else is needed to use it
+-   forward declare symbols used internally and move the includes into the source file

 ### Sources